dozoisch/react-redux-provide/README.md

 This small library allows you to:

-1. Build your entire app's view layer first.
+1. Build your entire app's view layer first - i.e., all your components become as "dumb" as possible.

-2. Decorate your components with `@provide`, which allows you to specify (as `propTypes`) exactly the data and actions said components need.
+2. Decorate your components with `@provide`, which allows you to specify - as `propTypes` - exactly the data and actions said components need.

-3. When mounting your app, assign arbitrary providers to your components as necessary.
+3. When mounting your app, assign providers to your components as necessary.

 ## Pros